Calderdale Community Spirit Awards

 Steve has steered CFFC through several significant flood events most notably in 2015 and 2020 raising over £3 million to support flooded households, charities and businesses.
 As a response to these significant flood events two schemes were introduced, Watermark and FloodSave, to provide financial support to people and organisations vulnerable to future flooding.
 In 2016 CFFC received two national awards for its immediate response to the Boxing Day 2015 flood and its visionary schemes.

-More recently Steve and his team have been responding to coronavirus pandemic (Covid-19) raising and distributing significant sums to front line charities to support the frail, elderly and vulnerable in Calderdale.
+More recently Steve and his team responded to the coronavirus pandemic (Covid-19) raising and distributing significant sums to front line charities to support the frail, elderly and vulnerable in Calderdale.
+And in 2022 Coordinated online fundraising appeals following fires at Ash Green Primary School and Burlees House Hebden Bridge and has seen a record breaking £2.4m of grants awarded to Calderdale organisations.

 Since 2012 Sian has been the lead officer for Calderdale Council working in partnership with the voluntary and community sector.
 Her team’s work includes running grants and contracts for the voluntary community sector including the Voluntary Sector Infrastructure Alliance, Healthwatch and advice services, developing volunteering, working with other funders to bring more money into Calderdale and some big projects with the sector like community asset transfers where local people have taken on the management of important local buildings (for example the Town Hall in Hebden Bridge, the old Fire Station and Swimming Pool in Sowerby Bridge).
 Her team also leads the Inclusive Economy Strategy and projects for Calderdale and supports the anti-poverty partnership.
 In 2018 Sian was awarded the prestigious Public Sector Hero Award, sponsored by CCLA, from Locality, the national network for community organisations for championing innovative partnership approaches to working with the VCSE for her work in Calderdale.
 During Covid-19 Sian has been supporting the volunteer hub for Calderdale building on the Council’s experience working with volunteers in the floods that hit the Calder Valley in 2012, 2015 and in February 2020.
 Follow @RogersSian